PayString/paystring-documentation/docs/getting-started.md

 - How to use relevant HTTP headers
 - How to handle different types of responses you could receive from a PayID server

-You may also want to learn more about the PayID reference implementation server, the other capabilities it can offer you, and how to contribute to it.
+Here are some other things you may also want to learn about:

+- The PayID reference implementation server
+- Other features and extensions that PayID has to offer
+- How to contribute to PayID
+- [PayID RFCs](https://github.com/payid-org/rfcs), which discuss potential changes to the PayID Protocol
+- The [PayID Whitepaper](https://github.com/payid-org/payid/blob/master/docs/payid_whitepaper.pdf), which gives much more background context around the problems that PayID solves

 Finally, if you're in the mood for some light reading, feel free to peruse the [PayID RFCs](https://github.com/payid-org/rfcs) which discuss potential improvements to the PayID Protocol, and the [PayID Whitepaper](https://github.com/payid-org/payid/blob/master/docs/payid_whitepaper.pdf), which gives much more background context around the problem that PayID solves.